 Mostly because they felt real and resembled our own inner dialogue.
 The only small difference is that the things we think about are not nearly as depraved, sadistic, and just plain evil as the ones Mr. Brooks is thinking about.
 So, you can also say that Mr. Brooks is an excellent character study.
 It paints a picture of a man who’s at the same time incredibly simple but also quite complex.
 I always considered Kevin Costner a good actor but the roles he kept choosing were quite limited.
 They never gave him the opportunity to truly become someone else as I feel he always played the same guy.

 At this point, I think it’s not a spoiler to tell you that Mr. Brooks is a serial killer movie.
 It follows the usual template of a dedicated detective trying to catch a vicious killer.
 We will get all the usual stuff when it comes to the police investigation side of the story.
 But when it comes to the killer’s side, things were a bit different.
 I don’t want to reveal too much now, so I’ll just leave that up to you to discover.

 Meet Earl Brooks, a successful businessman living the perfect life in Oregon.
-He has a beautiful family and everything seems to be going great but a surprise visit from his daughter Jane will start a series of events that will force Mr Brooks to do all in his power to remain alive…
+He has a beautiful family and everything seems to be going great in his life.
+However, a surprise visit from his daughter Jane, will start a chain of events that will force Mr. Brooks to do all in his power to remain alive…

 Director: Bruce A. Evans